Sourcing software provider Keelvar raises $18M from Elephant and Mosaic – TechCrunch

-It was perhaps not until the COVID-19 pandemic hit the planet that most of us had ever heard or uttered the phrase “supply chain”.
-But in a global economy that had become drunk and lazy on ‘just in time ordering’ and similar, the threat to supply chains of things like, oh, food, from that pesky virus has become real and visceral.
-That why automation of ‘the supply chain’ has become such a huge issue.
+It was perhaps not until the COVID-19 pandemic hit the planet that most of us had ever heard or uttered the phrase “supply chain.”
+But in a global economy that had become drunk and lazy on “just in time ordering” and similar, the threat to supply chains of things like, oh, food, from that pesky virus has become real and visceral.
+That’s why automation of “the supply chain” has become such a huge issue.
 So it’s not a huge surprise that startups aimed at tackling this are suddenly thrust into the limelight.

-Step forward, Cork, Ireland-based Keelvar, strategic sourcing software company, which today announces that it has raised $18 million in Series A funding led by Elephant and Mosaic Ventures with participation from Paua Ventures, enabling the company to further expand into enterprise markets.
+Step forward, Cork, Ireland-based Keelvar, strategic sourcing software company, which today announces that it has raised $18 million in Series A funding led by Elephant Ventures and Mosaic Ventures, with participation from Paua Ventures, enabling the company to further expand into enterprise markets.

-The investment will support Keelvar’s expansion plans for Europe and the US, amid the rapidly-growing need for supply chain automation solutions, which has been further accelerated by the recent COVID-19 pandemic.
+The investment will support Keelvar’s expansion plans for Europe and the U.S., amid the rapidly growing need for supply chain automation solutions, which has been further accelerated by the recent COVID-19 pandemic.

-Keelvar provides large enterprises with ‘Advanced Sourcing Optimization’ software and ‘Intelligent Sourcing Automation’ that uses AI to fully automate tactical buying processes.
+Keelvar provides large enterprises with “Advanced Sourcing Optimization” software and “Intelligent Sourcing Automation” that uses AI to fully automate tactical buying processes.

-It competes with Coupa and Jaggaer in terms of all three offering sophisticated eSourcing software.
-Keelvar says its key competitive advantage is that it provide intelligent bots to autopilot the sourcing projects, thus making the whole process easier, faster and cheaper.
+It competes with Coupa and Jaggaer in terms of all three offering sophisticated e-sourcing software.
+Keelvar says its key competitive advantage is that it provides intelligent bots to autopilot the sourcing projects, thus making the whole process easier, faster and cheaper.

-It also currently manages over $90bn in spend annually for enterprises in all major industries.
-Customers include Siemens, Coca-Cola, Novartis, BMW, and Samsung.
+It also currently manages more than $90 billion in spend annually for enterprises in all major industries.
+Customers include Siemens, Coca-Cola, Novartis, BMW and Samsung.

 With COVID-19 disrupting supply chains globally, Keelvar expects the demand for automation to further increase.

-In a statement Alan Holland, CEO of Keelvar said:”The Future of Work in procurement is changing quickly, with COVID19 acting as a catalyst.
+In a statement, Alan Holland, CEO of Keelvar, said: “The Future of Work in procurement is changing quickly, with COVID19 acting as a catalyst.
 We have witnessed an escalation in demand from enterprises seeking intelligent systems to automate complex processes as teams became overburdened with disrupted supply chains.
 Keelvar has proven that Sourcing Bots can relieve that burden enormously.
 Now it’s time to hit the accelerator and scale-up.”

 Speaking about the investment, Peter Fallon, partner at Elephant noted: “Keelvar’s sourcing optimization and automation software delivers meaningful ROI to enterprise sourcing and procurement organizations globally.
 We are excited to partner with Alan Holland and the team at Keelvar as the company continues to emerge as a leader in this market.”